 1. Great Source of Fiber

-Chickpeas are an excellent source of dietary fiber, with about 12.5 grams for every one cup of cooked chickpeas.
+As mentioned above, garbanzos are rich in dietary fiber.
 This makes chickpea flour an equally good source, especially when you use it in place of refined flours that have been stripped of nutrients and are very low in fiber.

 Virtually every study that has looked at high-fiber diets has found some measure of health benefits, sometimes even striking ones.
-Some studies show that those who eat the most fiber have a lower risk of developing diabetes, colon cancer, and are less likely to be obese and struggle with weight gain.
-(3)
+Some studies show that those who eat the most fiber have a lower risk of developing diabetes and colon cancer and are less likely to be obese and struggle with weight gain.

-Chickpeas are rich in total and soluble fiber as well as in resistant starch, all of which contribute to the low glycemic index of chickpea flour.
-The fiber in chickpeas also makes them a heavyweight in terms of helping with digestion, preventing constipation and even aiding in weight loss since they fill you up.
+Chickpeas are rich in total and soluble fiber as well as in resistant starch, all of which contribute to the low glycemic index of this flour.
+The fiber in beans also makes them a heavyweight in terms of helping with digestion, preventing constipation and even aiding in weight loss since they fill you up.

 2. Helps Improve Heart Health

-Chickpeas provide ample amounts of polyphenols, many of which are potent antioxidants.
+Chickpeas provide ample amounts of polyphenols, many of which are potent antioxidants that fight inflammation and oxidative stress.
 Intervention and prospective research published in the American Journal of Clinical Nutrition suggests that diets that include beans lower cholesterol naturally, favorably affect risk factors for metabolic syndrome, and reduce risk of ischemic heart disease and diabetes.
-(5)

-Both soluble fiber and insoluble fiber have been shown to be important in helping control and manage hypertension, plus high-fiber foods might also help prevent overeating and the accumulation of dangerous fat, especially around the vital organs, including the heart (6).
+Both soluble fiber and insoluble fiber have been shown to be important in helping control and manage hypertension — plus high-fiber foods might also help prevent overeating and the accumulation of dangerous fat, especially around the vital organs, including the heart.

 3. Stabilizes Blood Sugar and May Help Prevent Diabetes